pjcasas29/Keytronome/README.md

 </h1>

 Metronome application to aid in playing in different keys created using the MVVM design pattern.
-Uses LiveData, RxJava and Room
+Uses LiveData for main app functionality, RxJava, Retrofit, OkHttp for social media features and Room for saving presets locally(Presets still in developemnt).

 # Motivation